top of page

 Okay, you have now prioritized breaks, but what you do during your break can be just as important as taking a break.
 Breaks should be about doing something different than what your regular job entails.
 For office workers - it is important to get away from screens and social media.
 They will not recharge you.
 The only exception is if you are using an application that guides a practice that supports your well-being and doesn’t give you more information to process (ex: mindfulness apps).
 Feel free to combine any of the following tips during your breaks where you find suitable and effective and share these ideas with your team.

-• Do some physical activity like walking and stretching.
-You can also play some electronic fitness games to get you physically active.
+Do some physical activity like walking and stretching.
+You can also play some electronic fitness games to get you physically active or these videos by participACTION.

-• Networking with other people, even online, can reduce the sense of isolation or loneliness.
+Networking with other people, even online, can reduce isolation or loneliness.

-• Read or listen to some non-work-related stories or novels to rebuild your emotion and to help you reconnect with your workmates.
+Read or listen to some non-work-related stories or novels to rebuild your emotions and to help you reconnect with your workmates.

 Taking breaks should not be optional because they are a crucial part of improving productivity, innovation and work efficiency as well as supporting mental and physical well-being.
 Taking breaks is beneficial for both employees and employers.
 So whether you are a leader, a workplace health practitioner, or someone wanting to improve your workday - make sure to leave your work and take a bit of time during your day to relax and see how it pays you back.